-- Newspapers or magazines; - TV commercials (when its running time is greater than two minutes)
+- Newspapers or magazines - TV commercials (when its running time is greater than two minutes)

-The pertinent information must be noted as follows:
+Information must be noted as:

-- "Contains biotech-enhanced food" when the presence of a biotech-enhanced component is certain: - "May contain biotech-enhanced food" when the presence of a biotech-enhanced component is uncertain.
+- "Contains biotech-enhanced food" when the presence of a biotech-enhanced component is certain; - "May contain biotech-enhanced food" when the presence of a biotech-enhanced component is uncertain.

-MFDS Minister has the discretion to limit or prohibit TV advertisements of high calorie, low nutrient food products as designated by MFDS.
-According to the Enforcement Decree of the Special Act on Children's Dietary Life Safety Management, TV advertisements of the designated products are prohibited during the hours between 5:00 p.m. and 7:00 p.m.
+MFDS has the discretion to limit or prohibit TV advertisements of high calorie, low nutrient food products, and highly caffeinated products.
+According to the Enforcement Decree of the Special Act on Children's Dietary Life Safety Management, TV advertisements of the designated products are prohibited between 5:00 p.m. and 7:00 p.m.
 Also, commercials during children's programs may be restricted.
-MFDS uploaded a computer program on its website where industry can verify whether a product is classified as high calorie-low nutrient.
-MFDS also posts a list of food products that are classified as high calorie-low nutrient on its website.
-For more details about restrictions on children's preferred food products and high calorie-low nutrient food products, please refer to GAIN report KS 9020 in the FAS GAIN system.
-In January 2014, MFDS expanded this TV advertisement restriction to high caffeine food.
+MFDS' website maintains information where industry can verify product classification.
+For more details on children's preferred food products and high calorie-low nutrient food products, please refer to GAIN report KS 9020 in the FAS GAIN system.